Lab News

 October 2021

-The Learning and Development Lab participated in Virginia Tech's 2021 Science Festival as exhibitors in collaboration with CoDeS Lab!
-Our exhibit was titled "Look, Think, and Play: Mobile Eye Tracking and Math Games (link to the video recording will be available soon)".
+The Learning and Development Lab participated in Virginia Tech's 2021 Science Festival as exhibitors in collaboration with the CoDeS Lab!
+Our exhibit was titled "Look, Think, and Play: Mobile Eye Tracking and Math Games."
 We provided fun opportunities to middle schoolers where they can learn about eye-tracking technology and how it can be used in math learning and math research!

 October - December 2021

-The Learning and Development Lab partnered with the Boys & Girls Club for Math Buddies in an in-person setting at Eastern Montgomery Elementary School.
+The Learning and Development Lab partnered with the Boys & Girls Club to launch the Math Buddies program we began via Zoom to occur in an in-person setting at Eastern Montgomery Elementary School.

 The Learning and Development Lab teamed up with service-learning students at Virginia Tech to create an 8-week virtual math program, "Virginia Tech Math Buddies," focused on word-problem solving, based on the Pirate Math Curriculum created by Dr. Sarah Powell and Dr. Kate Berry at the University of Texas at Austin.
 The virtual sessions with 2nd, 3rd, and 4th graders occurred with a Virginia Tech Student and Math Buddies Program Assistant over Zoom.